Best AI Agent Skills for Creating Presentations in 2026

 Ask an agent to “put this in a deck” and it either apologises, gives you bullet points to copy-paste, or generates markdown that someone still has to turn into slides.
 That’s fine for a one-off, but it completely breaks down in any automated pipeline.
 A scheduled weekly report, a personalised sales deck generated per-prospect, an executive summary from a meeting — all of these require someone to do the last step by hand.

 A presentation skill closes that gap.
-It gives your agent the ability to produce a finished, editable .pptx file as the final output of a workflow — with no human formatting step in the middle.
+It gives your agent the ability to produce a finished, editable deck as the final output of a workflow, with no human formatting step in the middle.
+Several of these skills have appeared over the past year, and they take noticeably different approaches.
+We will start with SlideSpeak, which produces a native, editable PowerPoint file, then look at the others, several of which build polished HTML decks instead.

 Option A: Install via the skills CLI (Claude Code, Cursor, Codex, Goose, Windsurf…)